 This analysis may identify a level of interest rate that would force the organization to change its strategy or modify its decisions.
 Often once that level of interest rate is reached, it is too late.
 You may want to choose a source that predicts interest rate changes to enable more risk-informed decisions ahead of time.
 If you are operating in multiple jurisdictions, you may need to track multiple interest rates.

 If it turns out that interest rate risk isn’t being managed in your organization today, it might be a topic to raise with the Executive, Risk Committee or Board to verify whether they require this level of assurance or insight given the organizations operating model.

 Once you’ve assessed the level of existing analysis in your organization, you might integrate this into your ERM processes in two ways:

 - Document the sensitivity analysis as a formal control over financial risks, with related assurance activities if it is considered a key control

 - As one or more key risk indicators linked to interest rate changes – ideally a forecast view

-Conclusions and next steps for your organisation
+Conclusions and next steps for your organization

-We’ve focused on two specific risks that SVB faced, and how any organisation might consider these risks.
+We’ve focused on two specific risks that SVB faced, and how any organization might consider these risks.
 Importantly, we recommend identifying key risk indicators or metrics to operationalize your ability to respond to these risks and act ahead of time – rather than wait for the ticking time bomb to go off.

 To find out more about setting key risk indicators, watch our free on-demand Risk Metrics and Key Indicators webinar.
 This webinar explores what enterprise risk metrics and key risk indicators (KRIs) are and how they add value to your business in the context of your wider Enterprise Risk Management framework.